What is an NFTicket?

 As evidenced by the list of early adopters of NFTicket tech, which spans a wide breadth of industries (entertainment, sports, mobility, tourism and travel, gaming, health, gambling security…there are many).

-Unique window of opening
+Unique window now open

 In the entertainment industry, an early mover in the use of NFT ticketing, issuing customers with an NFTicket instead of a regular ticket has already led to a greater overall feeling among customers of engagement and trust, while spurring a sense of ownership and involvement in the offering issued and presented to them.
 At the core of this increased customer engagement and satisfaction are the opportunities afforded by the NFTicket tech.